Leaderboard

 5 points

-Another outstanding performance from Kilsyth tonight, after defeating Glencairn and then another great display against promotion chasing Rossvale, although they didn't look like it tonight, all they really did was moan and greet like f**k at every little thing, how the number 8 got away without a booking was astonishing to say the least, worse than a wummin honestly, if they had concentrated on the game a bit more they may have got on better, didn't really trouble us tbh, I just wish we could take that form away from home, but God knows why that is5 points
+25. Another outstanding performance from Kilsyth tonight, after defeating Glencairn and then another great display against promotion chasing Rossvale, although they didn't look like it tonight, all they really did was moan and greet like f**k at every little thing, how the number 8 got away without a booking was astonishing to say the least, worse than a wummin honestly, if they had concentrated on the game a bit more they may have got on better, didn't really trouble us tbh, I just wish we could take that form away from home, but God knows why that is

 5 points